fandemonium/Protocols/Microbial_Biomass_sequential_extraction.md

 Adopted from
 ------------

+1. Preparations (at least 2 days before extraction!!):
+    1. Make 0.5M K<sub>2</sub>SO<sub>4</sub> solution
+	1. **Hard to dissolve!**
+        2. Make 2L or 4L at once in a big erlenmeyer flask
+	3. Dissolve by applying low heat (Do not boil!)
+	4. Use a 2L volumetric flask to bring the solution to final volume quantitatively
+    1. Pre-leach filter papers
+	1. Whatman #42: 2.5µm, 11cm diameter
+	2. Use a Buchner funnel and side-armed flask vacuume set-up
+	3. Stack 10 filter papers in the funnel (lay flat), pump ~20ml K<sub>2</sub>SO<sub>4</sub> onto the stack, then turn on the vacuume to suck the salt solution through
+	4. Repeat the above step for each stack of 10 three times

 1. 1st extraction:
-    1. Add 24ml 0.5 M K2SO4 directly into the subsampled soil containing tubes
+    1. Add 24ml 0.5 M K<sub>2</sub>SO<sub>4</sub> directly into the subsampled soil containing tubes
         1. 1:3 soil weight/K<sub>2</sub>SO<sub>4</sub> volume
     2. Place on shaker for 2 hours at 200 rpm at room temp (~23ºC)
     3. Balance tubes and centrifuge at 4000 rpm for 20 min
     4. Gravity filter the supernatant through K2SO4 leached filter papers
-        1. Whatman #42: 2.5μm
         2. Into pre-labeled 25ml scintillation vials
         3. Pour carefully to avoid splashes
             1. In-growth peat is really fine and may fall out as a big chunk when pouring